unixhead/InfluxSPA/README.md

 # InfluxSPA
-Single Page Webapp GUI interface to InfluxDB
+Single Page Webapp GUI interface to InfluxDB v1.x

-At the moment it only works with Influx 1.x stream.

 Allows easy looking at what databases, users and schemas are configured.
 Has a very basic browser for looking at stored data and can sort of run queries via a text input box, although the output may not render fully.